-NOVA University Lisbon was founded in 1973, and is the youngest of Lisbon’s state Universities.
-Integrated within a framework of expansion and diversification of higher education, the University adopted a new model within the Portuguese system that stressed interdisciplinary approaches, technological developments while, at the same time, safeguarding offerings in traditional academic domains including medicine, sciences and humanities.
+NOVA University of Lisbon was founded in 1973, and is the youngest of Lisbon’s state universities.
+Integrated within a framework of expansion and diversification of higher education, the University adopted a new model within the Portuguese system that stressed interdisciplinary approaches and technological developments while, at the same time, safeguarding offerings in traditional academic domains including medicine, sciences and humanities.
 Research at NOVA has been growing and developing, both at quantitative and qualitative levels.
-NOVA hosts 40 Research and Development Units (R&D Units), 75% of which were considered “Exceptional”, “Excellent” or “Very Good” in an International evaluation promoted by the Portuguese Science Foundation, way above national standards.
+NOVA hosts 40 Research and Development Units, 75% of which were considered “Exceptional”, “Excellent” or “Very Good” in an International evaluation promoted by the Portuguese Science Foundation - way above national standards.

-Founded in 1977, FCT/NOVA is one of the most prestigious Portuguese public schools of science and engineering today, with a total enrolment of ca. 8000 students (Degree, MSc and PhD).
+Founded in 1977, FCT NOVA is one of the most prestigious Portuguese public schools of science and engineering today, with a total enrollment of ca. 8000 students (Degree, MSc and PhD).
 Between 2010 and 2013, FCT NOVA published more than 2525 papers indexed in ISI Web of Science.
-The Chemoinformatics group at FCT/NOVA is integrated in the Laboratório Associado para a Química Verde, the Portuguese Research Centre for Sustainable Chemistry, and develops new methodologies for the automatic processing of chemical data, namely machine learning prediction of NMR spectra, dissociation energies, atomic charges and orbital energies from the molecular structure, data mining of chemical and biochemical databases, genome-scale classification of metabolic reactions, QSAR/QSPR modelling, and the exploration and edition of molecular structures by blind users.
-The research group has published >50 articles in top international journals of chemistry, and has produced available software, namely the SPINUS program for the prediction of NMR spectra, the NavMol package for the processing of chemical structures by blind users, and web services for the fast estimation of DFT calculated molecular properties.
+The Chemoinformatics group at FCT NOVA is integrated in the Laboratório Associado para a Química Verde, the Portuguese Research Centre for Sustainable Chemistry, and develops new methodologies for the automatic processing of chemical data, namely: machine learning predictions of NMR spectra, dissociation energies, atomic charges and orbital energies from the molecular structure, data mining of chemical and biochemical databases, genome-scale classification of metabolic reactions, QSAR/QSPR modelling, and the exploration and edition of molecular structures by blind users.
+The research group has published over 50 articles in top international journals of chemistry, and has produced available software, namely the SPINUS program for the prediction of NMR spectra, the NavMol package for the processing of chemical structures by blind users, and web services for the fast estimation of DFT calculated molecular properties.

-Find out more about University Nova de Lisboa here.
+Find out more about Universidade NOVA de Lisboa here.